sonictk/lightweight-emacs/README.md

 my user folder.
 I wanted my configuration to all stay in a single directory, and not affect my existing Emacs installation or normal configuration.

 ## What?

 This configuration does not rely on MELPA or any external package manager.
 It is focused on using only the plugins I find useful instead of starting with a gazillion ones that Prelude installs, and writing my own functions for the rest of the functionality that I require.

+Goals of this configuration:

+* Optimized for C/C++/Python work, in that order.
+Some extra stuff like shaders (HLSL/GLSL), Maya support (through **etom**) and Maxscript support.
+* C/C++ completion and introspection through ``irony-mode`` and ``semantic``.
+* Able to run completely side-by-side with your existing Emacs installation and not dump any of its configuration files anywhere outside of the repository.
+* (As far as possible) Immutable configuration; not dependent on package managers or changing versions of modules.
+* Not much else, really.
+It's still almost as slow as my original config; but now it's at least a lot easier for me to figure out what's going on within the config file and fix/add things.
+* Not intended to be a Sublime Text/VS Code/Atom replacement.
+In my mind, this is intended to be my go-to IDE for real work.
+I still use my crazy Vim config for normal text editing.

 ## How?